-Version 8 of the Varieties of Democracy (V-Dem) data set, released in the Spring of 2018, was used.
-Updated versions of the Civil Liberties Dataset (CLD) and the Lexical Index of Electoral Democracy (LIED) were obtained directly from the authors.
+Version 9 of the Varieties of Democracy (V-Dem) data set, released in the Spring of 2019, was used.
+Updated versions of the Civil Liberties Dataset (CLD), the Lexical Index of Electoral Democracy (LIED) and the Media Freedom Dataset were obtained directly from the authors.
 The International Country Risk Guide (ICRG) data set was purchased.
-For the remaining eight data sets (see Table A.1), the versions available online were downloaded during July-August 2018.
+For the remaining eight data sets (see Table A.1), the versions available online were downloaded during March-May 2019.
+Since the Polity IV and Political Terror Scale data sets had not been updated by that time, scores for 2018 were added by International IDEA staff based on the Human Rights Reports of the U.S. State Department and in close consultation with the academic advisors of the GSoD Report.
 A copy of the downloaded data was archived for future reference.
 The next step in the procedure was to prepare the data to enable the indicators to be consolidated into a single data set.